ChrstphrHll/npc_gen/students/Adros Tolthe.md

 ---
 ### Description
 - 5th year Goliath Bard in Jettenia
-- straight strawberry blond hair that's put up in a large bun, Pale Blue eyes, and Tan skin
+- short straight blue hair that's put up, Pale Blue eyes, and Tan skin
 - Is Scholarly and Overimaginative, and has Uncaring as their ideal

 ### Organizations